cham207388/docker-k8-complete-guide/k8-readme.md

                 https://kubernetes.github.io/ingress-nginx/deploy/#quick-start
             ```kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.10.0/deploy/static/provider/cloud/deploy.yaml```
             --- not the one from: github.com/nginxinc/kubernetes-ingress

+            for minikube, configure ingress by executing the command: minikube addons enable ingress
         4. LoadBalancer
             Legacy way of getting network traffic intoa cluster
             - provide access to only set of pods in one deployment